-The Bush Administration also stubbornly insisted that there were weapons of mass destruction even
+The Bush Administration also stubbornly insisted that there were weapons of mass destruction even though none were found in Iraq.
+On May 29, 2003, President of the control of the control

 The truth of course is that no weapons of mass destruction have been found.
 The Iraq Survey Group has concluded that it was unlikely that chemical or biological stockpiles existed prior to the war.
 As Dr. David Kay testified: "I'm personally convinced that there were not large stockpiles of newly produced weapons of mass destruction.
 We don't find the people, the documents or the physical plants that you would expect to find if the production was going on."